Category Archives: Green Living

 These are just a few of the “hidden” toxic ingredients in our every day personal care products, and just like with everything that we eat and drink, we must read ingredient labels before putting anything in our bodies.

-Applying some of these chemicals everyday for 5,10, 20 or more years must have some negative consequence to our health and we should be less trusting of ingredients that we can’t recognize or understand.
+Applying some of these chemicals everyday for 5, 10, 20 or more years must have some negative consequence to our health.
+We should be less trusting of ingredients that we can’t recognize or understand.

 Sources: